almahmudbd/php-counter/old codes/README.md

 # PHP User Counter

-An easy-to-use PHP counter that requires **NO SQL database** and is safe from ad blockers' anti-tracking measures.

-This is a classic method for tracking user visits, often seen in mobile FTP scripts like **cm79ftp**.
+This is an easy-to-use PHP counter that requires NO SQL database or External Scripts, and it was safe from ad blockers' anti-tracking measures. it's a classic method for tracking user visits, often seen in MobileFTP/WapFTP scripts like **cm79ftp**.

 ## How to Use